Hair & Makeup Artist (HMUA) in Singapore

 The Importance of Good Makeup and Hairstyling

-A good makeup does not only hide your flaws like acnes, it also shapens your features and bring life to your face, such that your face will still look natural.
+A good makeup does not only hide your flaws like acnes and scars, it also shapens your features and bring life to your face, and at the same time, make your face look natural.
 A good makeup artist can make your face look slimmer and eyes look bigger.
-Colours can change mood and hide your puffy eyes and makeup artists know them well.
+Good makeup artists can use colours to change mood and hide your puffy eyes.

 More does not necessary mean good.
 Covering face with thick layer of foundation is likely going to make the person look fake.
 It may also make the face "crack" faster.
 While some girls know how to do very basic makeup, many do not care about their eyebrows.
 Eventually, the makeup will make the unattended eyebrows look very obvious.
 Wrong use of colour tones can make puffy eyes look worse.
 While differences in colour of face and neck make the model look bad too.

-I'm not a makeup artist nor a girl, and yet I will never underestimate the power of makeup.
+I'm not a makeup artist nor a girl but I will never underestimate the power of makeup.

 Appreciating the Art